-Each athlete is entitled to hand in one (1) "supply bag" (drop bag), which will be available at the "Aiyannis" Aid Station, at the 69km mark of the course and transported back to the start after the closing of the Station.
-Drop-Bags must not exceed the volume of 50 liters, preferably of waterproof and durable material.
+Each athlete is entitled to hand in one (1) "supply bag" (drop bag), which will be available at the "Karya" Aid Station, at the 49km mark of the course and then back at the startline after the closing of these two Aid Stations.
+Drop-Bags must not exceed the volume of 40 liters, preferably of waterproof and durable material.
 It is recommended to avoid putting glass or sharp metal objects inside the bag to avoid damage other materials stored in bags themselves or in the bags of other athletes.
 The organization is not responsible any damages of anything stored in the bags.
 Special tag will be given to attach it on the drop-bag.
-Drop-bags can be handed in at the Registration Desk on Friday, 12:00-23:00 hours.
+Drop-bags can be handed in at the Registration Desk on Friday, 10:00-19:00 hours.

 18. Aid Stations

 According to the Olympus Mythical Trail philosophy, the event is based on principles of semi-autonomy, independence, self-awareness and individual racing.
 Semi-autonomy is defined as having the capacity to be self-sufficient between two refreshment points, not only for food or drink but also being able to be safe and secure for problems which could be encountered or envisaged (bad weather, physical problems, injuries, etc).
 On leaving the aid station, one must have enough food and water to reach the next aid station.
 Each competitor must go through the aid station controls even if he/she does not wish to stop at it.